BharathR8/PIG-Game-Java-Script-Project/README.md

 Technologies: JavaScript, HTML5, CSS3

-How to run the application: Open the index.html file
+How to run the application: Download the Project -> Open the index.html file